 His method is based in scientifically sound principles of positive reinforcement, and he enjoys introducing clients to clicker training (a method based on behavioral psychology that relies on marking desirable behavior and rewarding it).
 Shaun has experience with a wide range of breeds, and is particularly interested in helping families with anxious, fearful and reactive dogs find balance in their lives.

 A professional member of the Association of Professional Dog Trainers, Shaun regularly attends training seminars and conferences around the country and strives to remain informed of the latest research in working with our beloved canine companions.
-He is also a Mentor Trainer for Animal Behavior College, and enjoys helping people pursue careers in positive dog training.

 Just what exactly is a CPDT?

 A dog trainer with the CPDT-KA designation has successfully completed requirements for certification through the Certification Council for Professional Dog Trainers.
 These include a minimum of 300 hours experience training dogs in a lead trainer role; client, colleague and veterinary references and successful completion of a proctored and psychometrically sound examination.

 When you choose to work with a CPDT-KA, you can feel confident that you are entering into a relationship with a trainer who possesses significant experience in the field, a favorable reputation in the community and the necessary understanding and knowledge of the latest in positive dog training techniques.

 For more information, please visit the CCPDT at www.ccpdt.org.